ohuji/summit-seeker/README.md

 ## Setup
-Website is currently being hosted on a live server: [Link to the Website]()
+Website is currently being hosted on a live server: [Link to the Website](http://10.114.32.78/~remy/summit-seeker/client/index.html)

+Unfortunately login is not working in production and due to that you cannot access some of the pages.

 ### Running locally